limi-projects/Tech_No_Babble/docs/README.md

 # Welcome

-This is a repository of interesting and useful bits of information that I've picked up over the years.
+This is a repository of useful bits of information that I've picked up over the years.

 The emphasis is on plain English communication with as little technical jargon as possible.